catcooltr/clegs/README.md

 Learn C a là rustlings!

+## Installation

+I highly, highly recommend working through these C tutorials "in the cloud" through GitHub Codespaces.
+This service is free for (at the time of writing) up to 60 hours per month.
+Working through these exercises in a GitHub Codespace allows you to work in a Linux environment with **all** debugging tools and compilers automatically installed.
+This removes potential pain paints when compiling these programs on different operating systems.
+Codespaces help you focus on learning C, *not* debugging operating-system-specific issues.

+To use a GitHub Codespace, you'll need a GitHub account.
+Then...

+1. Fork this repository using the "fork" button at the top-right of the repository's webpage.
+2. Click the green "Code" button, then select a Codespace.
+    - You can run this Codespace in your browser, or in your Visual Studio Code installation on your computer using the GitHub Codespaces extension.

 ## Usage

 It would be so cool to have an automated script (like `rustlings`) that guides each student